enzoferey/react-swipe-navigation/README.md

   - `menu: ?Array` - any length, but more than 6 will not fit well on mobile
   - `minX: ?Number` - minimum X axis difference for valid swipe
   - `maxY: ?Number` - maximum Y axis difference for valid swipe
-  - `speed: ?Number` - speed of transitions
+  - `speed: ?Number` - speed of transitions (default of Swipe.js is 300ms)

 ([See defaults])